Key points

-Sometimes in a blackout, candles just don’t cut it.
-If you’ve got solar panels, then you may have considered installing a solar battery with backup capabilities.
+If you’ve got solar panels, you may have considered installing a solar battery with backup capabilities.
 But is it truly worth the extra cost?
-Canstar Blue investigates.
+Find out more in our guide below.

-It is no secret that they are expensive.
-Even with a Virtual Power Plant (VPP) or a solar rebate, solar batteries still have a significant upfront cost, and this price grows as features are added, such as backup capabilities.
-These features, however, do have a pretty important role to play when it comes to powering your home off-grid, particularly in the case of a blackout.
+It’s no secret that solar batteries are expensive.
+Even with a Virtual Power Plant (VPP) or a solar rebate, solar batteries still have a significant upfront cost.
+When you include additional features, such as backup capabilities, these costs can increase even further.
+However, a backup battery can play an important role when it comes to powering your home off-grid, particularly in the case of a blackout.

-It can be tricky to determine whether you’ll really need backup capabilities in your solar battery system, especially given the alienatingly-high price tag, but that’s where this guide comes in handy.
-In it, we’ll discuss how these systems work, how it may differ from any other old solar battery on the market and of course, whether it is worth the investment.
+It can be tricky to determine whether you’ll really need a solar battery with backup capabilities.
+To help, we’ll discuss how these systems work, how they differ from other old solar batteries on the market and of course, whether it is worth the investment.

 Advertisement